BASC’s political affairs team work to promote the interests of shooting at Westminster, in the devolved parliaments and in Brussels.

 For more information on our political programme, please call 01244 573 031 (during office hours).

-You will be visiting your candidate to seek their support, tell them about shooters’ concerns for the future of the sport and that you are interested to know where they stand on the matter.
+You will be visiting your MP to tell them about shooters’ concerns for the future of the sport, and that you are interested to know where your MP stands on the matter.

 If you write to your MP or meet them, make a point of copying the correspondence or sending the details to BASC, Marford Mill, Rossett, Wrexham LL12 0HL, telephone 01244 573031, or email.